alanesq/esp32cam-demo/README.md

 but if you put it in to 1-bit mode it allows you to carry on using these pins.
-The command to use 1-bit mode in the Arduino IDE is:  SD_MMC.begin("/sdcard", true) see an example of its use here: https://github.com/alanesq/esp32cam-demo pin 16 is used for psram but you may get away with using it as input for a button etc.?
+The command to use 1-bit mode in the Arduino IDE is:  SD_MMC.begin("/sdcard", true) see an example of its use here: https://github.com/alanesq/esp32cam-demo Pin 16 is used for psram but you may get away with using it as input for a button etc.?

 ----------------